 top of page

-Roman republican coins capture faces from the first and second century BC.
-This coin of Cn Cornelius Lentulus Clodianus, a silver denarius, from the Roman Republic in 88 BC, has both a great portrait of Mars and comes from an interesting period in the history ofthe Roman republic.
+This coin of Cn Cornelius Lentulus Clodianus, a silver denarius, from the Roman Republic in 88 BC, has both a great portrait of Mars and comes from a period in the history of the Roman Republic in which groups rose up against the Republic to gain equal rights as citizens and freedom.

-Obv: Helmeted bust of Mars (Corinthian Helmet) seen from behind, wearing balteus (legionary sword belt) over right shoulder with parazonium, vertical spear behind left shoulder
+Obv: Helmeted bust of Mars right, seen from behind, wearing balteus over right shoulder with parazonium, vertical spear behind left shoulder

 In 88 BC, Mars on the obverse and victory on the reverse may commemorate Rome's victory in the Social War (Bellum Sociale) fought against Italian cities and tribes who wanted Roman citizenship.
 Although Rome won the war, they ended up granting Roman citizenship to their Italian allies to avoid another fight.
-Another reference may be to the victory M. Claudius M. f.
+Mars may also refer to the victory by the moneyer's ancestor M. Claudius M. f.
 M. n.
-Marcellus over Hannibal in the second Punic war in Italy and Sicily, which culminated in the capture of Syracuse in B.C.
-212. This second reference is found in RSC/Seaby - I would like to find more information on this.
+Marcellus over Hannibal in the second Punic war in Italy and Sicily, which culminated in the capture of Syracuse in 212 BC (see Roman Silver Coins, Seaby).

-The moneyer, Cn.
-Cornelius Lentulus Clodianus, years after issuing this coin became consul, 72 BC, and was defeated by Spartacus, in a rebellion of gladiators and slaves who had had enough of abuse at the hands of their Roman masters.
+The moneyer, is presumed to be the Cn.
+Cornelius Lentulus Clodianus who years after issuing this coin became consul, in 72 BC, and was defeated by Spartacus, in a rebellion of gladiators and slaves who had had enough of abuse at the hands of their Roman masters.
 The story begins with Spartacus escaped from fighting school in Capua with ~64 men.
 From there he soon amassed an army of tens of thousands.
 The Senate began to pay attention:

 In the new year, (72 BC) the Senate, at length realizing the gravity of the danger, sent the consuls, Lucius Gellius and Lentulus Clodianus, with four legions into the field.
 Crixus was attacked by Gellius and the praetor Arrius near Mount Garganus in Apulia, and fell in the defeat which his headstrong folly had provoked.
 The hoard, which no commander could have restrained from excesses in the camp or in the march, obeyed him in the battlefield.
 Followed by Gellius, he was moving through the high lands of Picinium with the intention, which he had never abandoned, of crossing the alps when Lentulus appeared in front.
 Spartacus defeated him, then turned on pursuers and defeated them.